Vladimir Putin Says Trust Between Russia-US Has Declined After Donald Trump Became President

-Russian President Vladimir Putin finally shared his thoughts on Donald Trump’s decision to attack Syria after Assad used chemical weapons to attack their own people.
+Russian President Vladimir Putin finally shared his thoughts on Donald Trump’s decision to attack Syria after Assad reportedly used chemical weapons to attack his own people.
 According to President Putin, President Trump’s decision to attack Syria with 59 Tomahawk cruise missiles is not something that they should take lightly.
-Mr Putin also added in his interview that the military relations between Russia and the United States have been deteriorated ever since Donald Trump took the office.
+Mr. Putin also added in his interview that the military relations between Russia and the United States have deteriorated since Donald Trump took the office.

 Pres.
 Trump says the United States is "not going into Syria." https://t.co/9jKeLd7IvD pic.twitter.com/9ERGYltYhj